MidnightDreamerX17/skill20/Skills/SkillDetails/PsyBlade.md

 If the character has an Intelligence of 9 or less, then the blade does no damage.

-Against weapon immunity, the Projected Blade is considered to be a psionic weapon with a reinforcement value equal to the character's INT modifier.

 Solid Blade:

 - Psy Blade Level 20: The character can lend one copy of the Projected Blade to one ally.
 If the character falls unconscious or comes under a mind-altering effect, then both Projected Blades disappear.